drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 shoe/foot and the floor or a barrier (Khandoker et al., 2007; Schulz, 2017).
 Determining the MTC (or MFC) is important in measuring the risk of tripping especially for barrier crossing.
-Schulz (2011) found that the MTC not only doubled with the presence of visible barrier, but also increased significantly with faster walking speed.
+Schulz (2011) found that the MTC not only doubled with the presence of a visible barrier, but also increased significantly with faster walking speed.

 In addition to the kinematic parameters, subjective rating of risk of